Article last updated on the 17th of March, 2023.

 Journalizing e-mails from Outlook folders requires the Email Manager for SharePoint feature.
 Please contact WorkPoint sales for information about acquiring a license for this feature.

-Additionally, journalizing e-mails from Outlook folders requires an administrator to sign up to the WorkPoint 365 Web API with "mail read/write permissions".
+Additionally, journalizing e-mails from Outlook folders requires an administrator to sign up to the WorkPoint 365 Web API with "delegated and application permissions".

 You can grant these consents using this link: https://wp365webapi.azurewebsites.net/